enosjeba/enosjeba/README.md

 Here are some ideas to get you started:

-- 🔭 I’m Working on multiple Ui Design and Data Science Projects
+- 🔭 I’m Working on Atronomical Data Analysis
 - 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on User Experience Design Projects
+- 👯 I’m looking to collaborate on Data Visualization Projects
 - 💬 Ask me about Visual Design!
 - ⚡ Fun fact: Can stay buried inside books for hours!
 ## Connect with me